nathanielptaylor/wallpaper_changer/README.md

 NOTICE:
   This program is STILL IN BETA and NOT fully functional.
 Please report any bugs or problems to me, and I will take care of them.

+ALSO:
+  The filepath for the downloaded photos will need to be changed to fit your computer.